-How much was left over?
-That's your profit, the total taxable income from your business.
+The amount left over is your profit, the total taxable income from your business.

 It's a little more involved than that.
 Part of what you ‘spent' is the part that you can claim for your vehicle expenses.
-For the 2022 tax year, you can claim 58.5¢ of car expense for every mile you drive for business for January through June, and 62.5¢ per mile for the second half of the year..
+For the 2023 tax year, you can claim 65.5¢ of car expenses for every mile you drive for business.

 Step 3: Figure out how much to save.